NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 Motivation
 ----------
-While the methodology used up to the 3.1 release of NNPDF considerable reduced the dependency on the functional form of the PDFs, there exists a bias regarding the choice of hyperparameters that define the NNPDF neural network and optimization strategy.
+While the methodology used up to the 3.1 release of NNPDF considerably reduced the dependency on the functional form of the PDFs, there existed a bias regarding the choice of hyperparameters that define the NNPDF neural network and optimization strategy.

 Of the main advantages introduced by the ``n3fit`` framework with respect to ``nnfit`` is the possibility of running fits in a fraction of the time.
 This allow us to reduce the dependence of the hyperparameters by running a grid scan on the relevant parameters.
-Together with an appropriate figure of merit these grid search or *hyperparameter scan* will minimize the bias of the network finding the best one for each possible situation.
+Together with an appropriate figure of merit this grid search or *hyperparameter scan* will minimize the bias of the network finding the best one for each possible situation.

-The final goal is for the methodology to be robust enough that a change on the physics (fitted experiments, choice of basis, choice of constraints, ...) depends only on a new run of the hyperparameter scan to be functional.
+The final goal is for the methodology to be robust enough that a change in the physics (fitted experiments, choice of basis, choice of constraints, ...) depends only on a new run of the hyperparameter scan to be functional.